-VA Response: Historically, there have not been a significant n projects where Environmental Conflict Resolution (ECR) would However, VA is committed to increasing the use of collaborative and alternative dispute resolution (ADR) processes.
-VA is activuse of joint fact-finding and other ADR processes to ensure that technical, and scientific information is available to stakeholders ECR processes and collaborative resource management efforts maintaining an ADR website, http://www1.va.gov/adr/ be appropriate. decision making ely advocating the reliable, credible, engaged in the
+va Response: Historically, there has not been a significant number of VA projects where Environmental Conflict Resolution (ECR) would be appropriate.
+However, VA is committed to increasing the use of collaborative decision-making and alternative dispute resolution (ADR) processes.
+VA is actively advocating the use of mediation and other ADR processes to ensure that reliable, credible, technical, and scientific information is available to stakeholders engaged in the ECR processes and collaborative resource management efforts.
+VA is actively maintaining an ADR Web site, http://www1.va.gov/adr/page.cfm?pg=98